The top trending travel destinations to explore in 2022, ranked

 Making travel plans for 2022?
 Here are the trendiest destinations to explore, according to recent findings by Booking.com.

-Calling all travelers looking for new off-the-beaten-track travel experiences for 2022!
+Calling all travellers looking for new off-the-beaten-track travel experiences for 2022!
 The accommodation booking giant Booking.com has plenty of surprises in store with some truly out-of-this-world top trending destinations for the coming year.

 Step aside, New York